Last Updated on September 15, 2023

-This guide provides helpful information about all the Unrestricted Line Officer programs in the Navy.
+This guide provides helpful information about all the Unrestricted Line Officer programs in the Navy during Fiscal Year 2023.

-As you will see, there are many programs under the restricted line.
+As you will see, there are many programs under the Navy unrestricted line.

 So, let us get started.